ianmaclarty/amulet/README.md

 (VS120COMNTOOLS may be different depending on which version of Visual Studio you're using.)

-This set's up the Visual Studio command line environment.
+This sets up the Visual Studio command line environment.

 Then, from the msys shell, do: